 The British NeuroPsychiatry Association (BNPA) was founded in 1987 and is the leading academic and professional body for medical practitioners and professionals allied to medicine in the UK working at the interface of the clinical and cognitive neurosciences and psychiatry.

-- encourage and facilitate cross-disciplinary discussion of clinical and academic issues within the fields of psychiatry, neurology and neuropsychology;
+- Encourages and facilitates cross-disciplinary discussion of clinical and academic issues across the related fields of psychiatry, neurology and neuropsychology;

 The membership is multidisciplinary and currently stands at around 500 including psychiatrists, neurologists and clinical psychologists.
 Membership is open to medical practitioners in psychiatry, neurology clinical /academic neuropsychology and related neurosciences, and those who join under the age of 30 can benefit from 3 years reduced subscription fee (£10).